pickaxe828/rmbg/README.md

-##  RMBG
+##  RMBG⚡
-A GUI background remover with a simple interface and make use of REMBG, a Python background removal library.
+A GUI background remover with a simple interface and make use of [REMBG](https://github.com/danielgatis/rembg), a Python background removal library.

 ## Requirements
 * Python 3.9.x